 Who we may share it with

-Your information may be shared internally within Fife Sports and Leisure Trust if access to the data is necessary for you to carry out your role or for a genuine business need within the organisation.
+Your information may be shared internally within Fife Sports and Leisure Trust if access to the data is necessary for you to carry out your role or for genuine business needs within the organisation.

 We may need to pass your information to third parties who provide services on our behalf.
 These providers are obliged to keep your details secure in line with our data policies, and use them only to carry out what we require them to do for us.